cynthiateeters/utter-nonsense/README.md

 ## How to use this repo

+1. Have node installed
-1. Clone the repo
+2. Clone the repo
-2. In your terminal, run `npm install`
+3. In your terminal, run `npm install`
-3. In your terminal, run the parcel watcher `npm run dev`
+4. In your terminal, run the parcel watcher `npm run dev`

 You are good to go!
 It will watch all your files for changes automatically and live update your browser.